FluentLenium/FluentLenium/docs/docs/test-methods.md

 Screenshot and HTML Dump can be automatically performed on test fail using configuration properties.

-When using `AUTOMATIC_ON_FAIL` with JUnit, you should use custom `@After` annotation from `org.fluentlenium.adapter.junit` package for screenshot and HTML dump to be performed just after an exception occurs, before methods annotated with `@After` invocation.
+When using `AUTOMATIC_ON_FAIL` with JUnit, you should use custom `@After` annotation from `io.fluentlenium.adapter.junit` package for screenshot and HTML dump to be performed just after an exception occurs, before methods annotated with `@After` invocation.

 ## Iframe